-Placement in each graduating class is determined for students who have completed a minimum of 64 hours at William Carey University.
+Class Rank.
+Placement in each graduating class is determined for students who have completed a minimum of 64 hours at William Carey University (or 60 hours for the BSN degree).

 Graduation Honors.
 To receive graduation honors, students must complete an honors thesis in their major area of study.
 A student may register for an honors thesis only by invitation of a faculty member who wishes to supervise the thesis.
 Faculty supervisors should consult with the honors committee for specific procedures and scheduling requirements.
 Students must register for the honors course numbered 499 in their major area.
 Students may register for the thesis course one or two times, and only in exceptional circumstances three times, if their work on the thesis continues for up to three trimesters.
 A passing grade in the thesis course does not grant graduation honors because the thesis must be approved by both the major department faculty and the honors committee.